 It’s cliché, but it’s true – a picture really is worth a thousand words.
 Adding images to your website, content, social media feeds, and other marketing materials is pretty much the best strategy for making yourself stand out.
 We encourage you to read our article that explains what stock photo agencies are and when to use them.

 There are only two problems with using stock visuals.
-The first is that everyone is doing the exact same thing, which makes it hard to establish some individuality.
+The first is that everyone is doing the exact same design thing, which makes it hard to establish some individuality.
 The second is that stock photography doesn’t always meet your standards when it comes to making a visual impact – you’re after stunning colours, patterns, and textures.
 Sometimes, you need something a little different.
 Like stock illustrations.

-Stock illustrations can fill a variety of visual content needs, and they just might be the solution you’re looking for.
+Stock illustrations can fill a variety of visual content design needs, and they just might be the solution you’re looking for.
 Here’s what you need to know about using stock illustration art, and where to source the highest quality artistic material.
 Read on to learn more about finding the perfect stock illustrations and then head over to discover the types of illustrations and high resolution, quality textures we’re talking about on sites like Stock Photo Secrets.

-Introduction to Royalty-Free Stock Illustrations
+Introduction to Royalty-Free Stock Illustrations and Vectors

 You’re likely already quite familiar with stock photography, which can be described as professional-looking photographs of fairly common scenes – such as nature, people, or events.
 The photographers who take these photographs place them on stock photo sites, where someone like you comes along and browses through a catalogue until the perfect image strikes their eye.